julien-zigan/julien-zigan/README.md

 I have worked with PyCharm, IDEA, Visual Studio, VS Code, Eclipse, Arduino IDE.

-Currently, I'm most interested in C programming and related low level applications, gaining a lot of foundational knowledge.
+Currently, I'm most interested in C programming and related low level applications, as well as in communication protocols, gaining a lot of foundational knowledge.
 I'm working on Debian, with Neovim, gcc, gdb, make and ctags.

 Enjoy browsing my code and please be kind to me, I know I am but a few steps down a long and winding road!